wp-slimstat/wp-slimstat/readme.txt

 Tags: analytics, tracking, reports, analyze, wassup, geolocation, online users, spider, tracker, pageviews, stats, maxmind, statistics, statpress
 Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 3.8.5
+Stable tag: 3.9

 == Description ==
 Visit our [website](http://slimstat.getused.to.it/) for more information and to [watch our introductory videos](http://slimstat.getused.to.it/features/video-tutorials/).

 = Key Features =
-* Real-time activity log
+* Real-time activity log, server latency, heatmaps, email reports, export data to Excel, and much more
-* The first and only to provide information about page speed and server latency
-* Compatible with W3 Total Cache, WP SuperCache and HyperCache
+* Compatible with W3 Total Cache, WP SuperCache and most caching plugins
-* The most accurate IP geolocation, browser and platform detection ever seen (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://browscap.org))
+* Accurate IP geolocation, browser and platform detection (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://browscap.org))
 * Available in multiple languages: English, Chinese (沐熙工作室), Farsi ([Dean](http://www.mangallery.net)), French (Michael Bastin, Jean-Michel Venet, Yves Pouplard, Henrick Kac), German (TechnoViel), Italian, Japanese (h_a_l_f), Portuguese, Russian ([Vitaly](http://www.visbiz.org/)), Spanish ([WebHostingHub](http://www.webhostinghub.com/)), Swedish (Per Soderman).
 Is your language missing or incomplete?
 [Contact Us](http://support.getused.to.it/) if you would like to share your localization.
 * World Map that works on your mobile device, too (courtesy of [amMap](http://www.ammap.com/)).